panoply/spx/docs/src/views/docs/components/define.md

 export class Component extends spx.Component {

   static define = {
-    nodes: [ 'title', 'count'],
+    nodes: [ 'element', 'button'],
     state: {
-      foo: String,   // The default value will be empty string
+      someString: String,     // The default value will be empty string
-      bar: Boolean,  // The default value will be 0
+      someBoolean: Boolean,   // The default value will be 0
+      someNumber: Number,     // The default value will be false
+      someObject: Object,     // The default value will be empty object, {}
-      baz: Number    // The default value will be false }
+      someArray: Array        // The default value will be empty array, [] }
   };